- Age: a few more years on the clock … (just a child of the 70s :))

 - Children: son

-- Hobbies: 8-bit computer from the 80s (by the way, looking for an SX64 and MOS8501 CPUs), repairing old mechanical clocks, creating technical videos, electronic projects of all kinds, photography (portraits, product photos, …), riding and unscrewing motorcycles, broken electronic retro devices I bought and repaired very cheaply in my youth.
+- Hobbies: 8-bit computer from the 80s (by the way, looking for an SX64 and MOS8501 CPUs and and i’m always happy to receive a donation), repairing old mechanical clocks, creating technical videos, electronic projects of all kinds, photography (portraits, product photos, …), riding and unscrewing motorcycles, broken electronic retro devices I bought and repaired very cheaply in my youth.

 Play the drums (at least I’ll try):), now I want to learn the keyboard … But: I’m NOT a networker and party freak …